stjude-rust-labs/rfcs/text/0001-sprocket-test.md

         - `contains = <string | array of strings>`: REs to expect within the file contents
         - `not_contains = <string | array of strings>`: inverse of `contains`

 The above is probably (about) sufficient for an initial release.
-Thoughts about future tests that could exist will be discussed in the ["Future possibilities"](#future-possibilities) section.
+Thoughts about future assertions that could exist will be discussed in the ["Future possibilities"](#future-possibilities) section.

-## Custom tests
+## Custom Assertions

-While the builtin test conditions should try and address many common use cases, users need a way to test for things outside the scope of the builtins (especially at launch, when the builtins will be minimal).
+While the builtin assertions should try and address many common use cases, users need a way to test for things outside the scope of the builtins (especially at launch, when the builtins will be minimal).
 There needs to be a way for users to execute arbitrary code on the outputs of a task or workflow for validation.
-This will be exposed via the `tests.custom` test, which will accept a name or array of names of user supplied executables (most commonly shell or Python scripts) which are expected to be found in a `tests/custom/` directory.
+This will be exposed via the `assertions.custom` test, which will accept a name or array of names of user supplied executables (most commonly shell or Python scripts) which are expected to be found in a `tests/custom/` directory.
 These executables will be invoked with a positional argument which is a path to the task or workflow's `outputs.json`.
 Users will be responsible for parsing that JSON and performing any validation they desire.
 So long as the invoked executable exits with a code of zero, the test will be considered as passed.

 For further discussion of why this design was chosen, see the [rationale section](#rationale-and-alternatives).
 The path to an `outputs.json` is required for this to be usable, but we could consider other paths or information which may be valuable in a test context which we could expose via other arguments or environment variables.